 The only thing we’ll assume for this tutorial is that you already have WooCommerce installed – we’ll cover everything else about making your store look and function great.

-If you need a helping hand with setting up WooCommerce, the WooCommerce Guided Tour Videos are a great place to start.
+If you need a helping hand with setting up WooCommerce, check our complete guide.

 Once you have WooCommerce installed, here’s how to make your store look awesome!